Annbot/loopback-example/README.md

 ##Overview

-The purpose of this repo is to have a single source of truth for all demos related to LoopBack.
-Before starting any demos, make sure you:
+This README provides a complete reference for all demos related to LoopBack.
+Before starting, make sure you:

 - Verify the demo exists in one of our sections (if it's not in any section, then its not an official demo maintained by us)
 - Verify the demo does not exist in the [deprecated section](deprecated-demos)
-- Familiar yourself with the [terminology](#terminology) we use in all demos
+- Familiarize yourself with the [terminology](#terminology) we use in all demos

 We recommend you complete each ["Getting started" tutorial](#getting-started) tutorial in the prescribed order.
 After that, feel free to try our any other